How To Detect Fleas In Your House

 Finding Fleas

 The first sign of having fleas is seeing them.
-If you sight fleas on you or your pet or find eggs inside your carpet, there is a big chance there are more.
+If you see fleas on you or your pet or find eggs inside your carpet, there is a big chance there are more.
 Fleas prefer to lay their eggs in dark, warm places, including our carpeting; therefore, start here first.
 Run your hands or comb through the fibers and look for eggs and droppings.

 Flea Bites